alexeysp11/delivery-service-csharp/docs/processes/manager/businessreport.md

 - Manager selects "Business Report" option.
 - The system retrieves the business data from the database.
 - The system generates a report and displays it to the manager.

+## Data

+### Objects

+- Financial data model: This model could include properties such as revenue, expenses, profitability, and cash flow.
+It could also have methods for calculating financial ratios and trends.
+- Operational data model: This model could include properties such as delivery times, order accuracy, and customer satisfaction levels.
+It could also have methods for analyzing operational performance.
+- Customer feedback model: This model could include properties such as customer ratings and comments.
+It could also have methods for sentiment analysis and clustering.
+- Inventory levels model: This model could include properties such as product information and stock levels.
+It could also have methods for optimizing inventory management.
+- Employee performance model: This model could include properties such as productivity and efficiency metrics.
+It could also have methods for analyzing employee performance.

+### DTOs